Introduction to Decentralized Finance

-The dawn of DeFi philosophy
+The dawn of DeFi philosophy: What does DeFi mean in crypto?

 Here is a simple DeFi definition: Decentralized Finance means a structure without a central authority.
 What it means is that all the data about transactions is stored independently and can be effortlessly audited by anyone.
 The very design of blockchain facilitates the transparency so that all participants of the ecosystem believed each other without even knowing who is who.